-Me too: No proof to prosecute Nana Patekar, say cops
+Me too: No proof to prosecute Nana Patekar in Tanushree Dutta molestation case, say cops

 Mumbai, June 13: In a major setback the first #MeToo movement that hit headline last year, sexual harassment case filed against actor Nana Patekar was closed by cops on grounds that 'no prima facie case against the actor'.